 ITI Technical College, located in Baton Rouge, LA, was founded in 1973 by instrument technician Earl J. Martin, Jr., to directly serve the needs of the business and industrial community.
 ITI was founded to fit the needs of the region and the college’s objective is the same today as it was when it was founded: to train personnel to meet the job requirements of the technical age.
 Even in a shaky economy, trained technical workers will be in great demand and ITI is a hub of education for this workforce.
-With training programs in industries such as air conditioning, refrigeration, and electrical technology, automation, and electronic systems technology, and instrument and control systems technology, you can see how ITI fills a void in vocational education.
+With training programs in industries such as air conditioning, refrigeration, and electrical technology, automation, and drafting and design training, electronic systems technology, and instrument and control systems technology, you can see how ITI fills a void in vocational education.
 For more information about our programs click here.

 Architecture, engineering, and technical design have seen a noticeable “boom” over the past several years, and these professions will always be in demand to provide building and infrastructure for society.
 One of the biggest parts of these jobs is the use of computer aided drafting or CAD technology.
 The more proficient an architect, engineer, and/or designer is in AutoCAD and Windows Operating Systems, the more desirable those workers will be.

 ITI offers a program to prepare future workers for the job market: the Associate of Occupational Studies Degree (AOS) in Drafting and Design Technology.
 This specialized program begins with courses in the general math, algebra, geometry, Cartesian math, and trigonometry necessary to understand and incorporate CAD programs.
-Next, the program introduces students to Multiview drawings including the use of drafting equipment, dimension techniques, and auxiliary views.
+Next, the drafting and design training program introduces students to Multiview drawings including the use of drafting equipment, dimension techniques, and auxiliary views.

 Students progress through this program through the study of pictorial drawing techniques, graphic engineering data, and assembly drawing.
 Technical writing education provides an overview of the importance and need of technical communication in the industry and the workplace.
 Overall, this program gives students in demand job skills and a specialized education.

-Graduates of our program will be skilled in producing digital drawings by interpreting data from field measurements, notes, and existing drawings.
+Graduates of our drafting and design training program will be skilled in producing digital drawings by interpreting data from field measurements, notes, and existing drawings.
 They will be capable of the basic concepts of their chosen areas of expertise plus be familiar with engineering terminology.
 Most importantly, these graduates will be fluent in highly specialized programs like AutoCAD, which is used to design anything from bridges to more complex structures like buildings.
 Digital drafting brings an item to life during the entire creative process, literally from conception to a finished product.
 This is why capable CAD designers are so sought-after: they can paint a picture from something as complex and abstract as only mathematical measurements.

 You will learn to create technical drawings that will be used as a basis for the construction of various items including buildings when you begin your career in drafting.
 The drawings that you complete will be used by architects and engineers and will-